MKM12345/MKM12345/README.md

 I focus on making Small to Big projets to Contribute to Github as much as I can!

-I love App Developing for both Windows and Mac, but I'm still working on one, so it's not on Github.
+I love App Developing for both Windows and Mac.

 ```